-Around 35 million people worldwide are missing teeth in either or both the upper and lower jaw and for many of these individuals, living without teeth is impacting more than just the appearance of their smile.
+Around 35 million people worldwide are missing teeth in either or both their upper and lower jaw.
+And for many, living without teeth is impacting several factors of their life, not just the appearance of their smile.

-The hidden consequences of missing teeth
+Bone loss: the hidden consequences of missing teeth

 Dental implants: restoring your natural smile

-Whilst there are numerous tooth replacement options out there for individuals with missing teeth, dental implants are fast becoming a solution of choice for patients and dentists alike due to their aesthetic and functional benefits.
+While there are several tooth replacement options available for individuals with missing teeth, dental implants are fast becoming a solution of choice for patients and dentists alike, due to their aesthetic and functional benefits.